Everything you need to know about eligibility, tuition, payment plans, timing, certification & more.

 In July 2011, Kerry was named one of Rhode Island’s top businesspeople in the annual “40 Under Forty” feature in Providence Business News based on her career success and community involvement.
 She has close to 40 publications and has been invited to speak at close to 100 meetings and conferences in the United States and around the world.

-She obtained Pro-Change’s first SBIR funding from NIH in 1998 and has been integral in the awarding and implementation of many of Pro-Change’s corporate contracts.
-She is currently the Principal Investigator on $2.5 million of SBIR contracts with the National Institutes of Health.
+She obtained Pro-Change’s first SBIR funding from the National Institutes of Health (NIH) in 1998 and has been integral in the awarding and implementation of many of Pro-Change’s corporate contracts.
+She is currently the Principal Investigator on $2.5 million of SBIR contracts with the NIH.
 She received her PhD from the University of Rhode Island, where she is now adjunct faculty.
 She is actively involved in a variety of professional societies and several boards of local nonprofits.

 Drawing on his direct service and supervisory experience, Ken has developed various curricula in best practices.
 He provides onsite and online training nationally on motivational interviewing, supervision, outreach and engagement, tenancy support, trauma-informed care, and renewal for care providers.
 Ken earned his master’s degree at the University of Washington in Seattle and his undergraduate degree from Goshen College in Indiana.